Skip to content

 Mortgage availability and terms

-On the other hand, new builds benefit from developer incentives, government schemes such as Help to Buy and shared ownership, and sometimes exclusive lender deals that are not available on resale properties.
-The net cost of borrowing can be lower even if the headline mortgage rate is similar.
+New builds pull in the other direction, though.
+They come with developer incentives, government schemes such as Help to Buy and shared ownership, and now and then an exclusive lender deal you cannot get on a resale home.
+So the real cost of borrowing can work out lower even when the headline rate looks much the same.

 Costs and value considerations

-New builds typically command a premium of 10–20% over comparable resale properties, reflecting their modern specifications, warranties, and energy efficiency.
-This premium can narrow or disappear in the years after purchase, which is something to consider if you might sell within the first few years.
+A new build usually carries a premium of 10–20% over a comparable resale property, which pays for the modern specification, the warranty and the energy efficiency.
+That premium can shrink or vanish in the years after you buy, so it is worth bearing in mind if you might sell within the first few years.

-Running costs are generally lower for new builds thanks to better insulation, modern heating systems, and higher EPC ratings.
-Over the life of a mortgage, these savings can be significant.
-Maintenance costs are also lower in the early years, as everything is new and covered by the builder’s warranty.
+Running costs are generally lower on a new build, helped by better insulation, up-to-date heating and higher EPC ratings.
+Across the life of a mortgage those savings add up.
+Maintenance is lighter early on too, since everything is new and sits under the builder’s warranty.

 The buying process compared